 We need network societies, not network states

-Divya Siddarth, Glen Weyl, Anne-Marie Slaughter
+By Divya Siddarth, Glen Weyl, and Anne-Marie Slaughter

 Balaji Srinivasan aspires to be the John Locke of the Digital Age.
 His book, The Network State (TNS), puts forth a new social contract enabled by “Web3 technology,” centered on blockchains.
 In a sentence, he defines the network state (NS) as a startup country—“a highly aligned online community with a capacity for collective action that crowdfunds territory around the world and eventually gains diplomatic recognition from pre-existing states.”